 Five Fast Facts

-- Florida is one of two teams in the nation to face three opponents ranked in the AP Top 25 across the first-four weeks of the season (Texas Tech).
-UF is the only team to face three top-20 opponents through the first-four weeks.
+- Florida is the only team in the nation to face opponents ranked in the AP Top 25 during each of the first two weeks this season.
+Florida is the only team in the nation that has faced two opponents ranked in the current AP Top 25.

 Five Gameday Storylines